Nubian station

-Nubian station (variously known by its former name Dudley Square, Dudley, or Dudley Street Terminal) is a ground-level Massachusetts Bay Transportation Authority (MBTA) bus station located in Nubian Square (formerly Dudley Square) in the Roxbury neighborhood of Boston, Massachusetts, United States.
+Nubian station (formerly called Dudley Square, Dudley, or Dudley Street Terminal) is a ground-level Massachusetts Bay Transportation Authority (MBTA) bus station located in Nubian Square (formerly Dudley Square) in the Roxbury neighborhood of Boston, Massachusetts, United States.
 It is a transfer point between MBTA bus routes, including two Silver Line bus rapid transit lines and local routes.
 Like all MBTA bus stops, Nubian is fully accessible.

 The original Dudley Square station opened in 1901 as a BERy Main Line Elevated station.
 The last segment of the original Main Line Elevated, the Washington Street Elevated (including Dudley station), closed in 1987; six years later, Dudley was converted into its modern configuration.
 Silver Line service began in 2002.
 The station was renamed Nubian in June 2020, following the 2019 renaming of the square.

 Nubian is a contributing property in the Dudley Station Historic District, which was added to the National Register of Historic Places in 1985.